 To do this:

-- Type in 'Microphone' on the 'Search settings' box at the top right corner and click 'Content settings...':
+- Type in “Microphone” on the “Search settings” box at the top of the screen and click Site Settings:

-- Under the "Microphone" section, choose the microphone device you would like to use from the dropdown menu and click "Done".
+- Under the "Microphone" section, choose the microphone device you would like to use from the dropdown menu.
 Google Chrome will now access the microphone you selected by default: